vdaas/vald-client-ci/README.md

 ### Managing Secrets

 Be sure to carefully manage and configure secrets used in these workflows.
 Improper handling of secrets can lead to security risks.

+#### Required Secrets

+- `CI_USER`: The username used in CI/CD processes.
+This user should have appropriate permissions.

+- `CI_TOKEN`: The token required for GitHub Actions to access the repository.
+Make sure it has proper permissions, like repo and workflow.

+- `GPG_PRIVATE_KEY`: The GPG private key used for signing, crucial for the release process.

 ### Required `make` Command